 What It Does

 Bad TV recreates the look of faulty analog television equipment.
-The plugin generates vertical sync offsets that make footage jump like an old TV losing signal, horizontal sync distortion that creates scanline displacement, and authentic VCR tape artifacts.
-It works procedurally, meaning you don’t need to manually create displacement maps or frame-by-frame adjustments.
+The plugin generates vertical sync offsets that make footage jump like a TV losing picture lock, horizontal sync distortion that displaces scanlines, and authentic VCR tape artifacts.
+Everything works procedurally, so there’s no need to manually create displacement maps or work frame by frame.

-The plugin is useful for retro title sequences, horror film effects, found footage aesthetics, or any project requiring degraded video quality.
-You can simulate everything from minor reception issues to severe tape damage.
+It’s useful for retro title sequences, horror film effects, found footage aesthetics, or any project requiring degraded video quality.
+The range covers minor reception issues all the way to severe tape damage.

 Key Features